jc1775/CS1XA3/Project01/README.md

 "ERROR! 'filename' does not exist in backup." - This occurs when a file in the backup log is no longer in the backup folder

+"ERROR! restore.log does not exist!" - This occurs when a restore is attempted with no restore.log file to pull information from

+#### Note:

+***-This feature does not ignore hidden files or hidden folders***
 ___

 ### 5. Switch to Executable